prince-m-kumar/MLALGO/README.md

-# Machine Leaning Algorithm and Python Source code
+# Machine Learning Algorithm and Python Source code
 For any Machine Learning Algorithm We need to Flow Data Preprocessing Part
 #### Data Preprocessing
 There are some steps need to flow Data Preprocessing:-